alukosdev/ccsp/reference/glossary.md

 - Ensure portfolio management, demand management, and financial management are all working together for efficient service delivery to customers and effective charging for services if appropriate
-- Involve all the people and systems necessary to create alignment and ultimately success ==- Internal Security Assessor (ISA)
+- Involve all the people and systems necessary to create alignment and ultimately success ==- Infrastructure-as-a-Service (IaaS)
+==- Infrastructure as Code (IaC)
+A type of IT setup wherein developers or operations teams automatically manage and provision the technology stack for an application through software, rather than using a manual process to configure discrete hardware devices and operating systems.
+==- Integrity
+The process of ensuring that data is real, accurate, and protected from unauthorized modification.
+==- Internal Audit
+==- Internal Security Assessor (ISA)
 An ISA is an individual who has earned a certificate from the PCI Security Standards Company for their sponsoring organization.
 This certified person has the ability to perform PCI self-assessments for their organization.
+==- International Auditing and Assurance Standards Board (IAASB) ==- International Data Center Authority (IDCA)
+==- International Electrotechnical Commission (IEC) ==- International Traffic in Arms Regulations (ITAR) ==- Intrusion Detection System (IDS)
+==- Intrusion Prevention System (IPS)
 ==- IPsec
 IPsec is a framework for providing secure transmission of sensitive information over unsecured networks such as the Internet.
 IPSec works at the network layer, protecting and authenticating IP packets between participating IPsec endpoints.